andabi/deep-voice-conversion/README.md

 ### Net1 is a classifier.
 * Process: wav -> spectrogram -> mfccs -> phoneme dist.
-* Net1 classifies Spectrogram to phonemes that consists of 60 English phonemes at every timestep.
+* Net1 classifies spectrogram to phonemes that consists of 60 English phonemes at every timestep.
   * For each timestep, the input is log magnitude spectrogram and the target is phoneme dist.
 * Objective function is cross entropy loss.
 * [TIMIT dataset](https://catalog.ldc.upenn.edu/ldc93s1) used.